 Why should I submit a post?

-First of all, because the GFAR Blog already boasts nearly 1500 subscribers and is growing all the time!
-And with an average of 5000 to 6000 visits per month, that’s a lot of eager readers!
+First of all, because the GFAR Blog already boasts nearly 21,000 subscribers and is growing all the time!
+And with an all time readership of 896,170 users, that’s a lot of eager readers!

 The Partners in GFAR all share the mission to advocate for and catalyse Collective Actions that contribute to achieving the Sustainable Development Goals.
 This mission touches on a lot of areas of work and involves a wide range of sectors, but we all believe in the added value of working together to achieve more effective, equitable and responsive agri-food systems and greater development impacts.